yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 {state: main middle}
 # "Magento is now Adobe Commerce"

+---
+# The letter
+@todo

+---
+# Founding of Mage-OS

+---
+# The confusion
+- What is Magento?
+- Magento Open Source, Adobe Commerce or Mage-OS?

+---
 # Magento Association updates
-- In 2022, Mathias Schreiber joined
+- In 2022, Mathias Schreiber joined as executive director

 ---
 # Current state